06 Mar

 person holding a relaxed hand under their chin wearing earrings, rings and necklaces by Bario Neal

 “Today, we’re an industry leader in ethical sourcing and mindful production.
-Our jewelry reflects individualism, gender and marriage equality, and conscious values rooted in ethical origin from mine to market.
-We hope that you’ll find a piece of jewelry that represents your most authentic self.”
+Our jewellery reflects individualism, gender and marriage equality, and conscious values rooted in ethical origin from mine to market.
+We hope that you’ll find a piece of jewellery that represents your most authentic self.”

 Anna Bario & Page Neal, Founders of Bario Neal

-Bario Neal is a responsible custom jewellery designer that creates handmade rings and fine jewellery with conflict-free diamonds and other gemstones.
-The brand uses more ethically sourced materials, including reclaimed precious metals, Fairmined gold, and stones to bring to life each of its uniquely designed pieces.
+Bario Neal is a responsible custom-jewellery designer that hand-makes rings and fine jewellery using conflict-free diamonds and other gemstones.
+The brand uses more ethically sourced materials, including reclaimed precious metals, Fairmined gold, and stones to bring to life each of its beautifully designed pieces.

 Minimalist